The track-length extension fitting algorithm for energy measurement of interacting particles in liquid argon TPCs and its performance with ProtoDUNE-SP data: Energy measurement performance

 \subsubsection{Modified box model parameter uncertainties}

 Another important point to note here is that shifting the modified box model parameters by one standard deviation can change \dedx distributions significantly in the Bragg peak region as shown in figure~\ref{fig:Figure_019}.
-Therefore, a corresponding systematic uncertainty should be considered for the hypothetical track-length fitting algorithm's performance results in figure~\ref{fig:Figure_015} for data.
+Therefore, a corresponding systematic uncertainty should be considered for the TLEFit algorithm's performance results in figure~\ref{fig:Figure_015} for data.
 The study shown in Section~\ref{subsubsec:performance_2} is repeated for data with the modified box model parameters shifted up and down by one standard deviations which gives 8 sets of $\alpha$ and $\beta'$ besides the central set as shown in Table~\ref{table:recom_syst}.
+The envelope among the 8 systematic variations is taken as systematic uncertainty for each fractional bias and resolution data point.